yiphei/TinySearchEngine/crawler/README.md

 Yifei Yan April 2017

 Crawler is a standalone program that crawls the web and retrieves webpages starting from a “seed” URL.
 It parses the seed webpage, extracts any embedded URLs, then retrieves each of those pages, recursively, but limiting its exploration to a given “depth”.
+Crawler makes use of a **pagedir.h** module to save the html of the webpages.

 ## Usage
 Crawler follows the following **usage**: